FredNov/HMerger/README.md

 Houdini python panel tool for batch merge geometry from parent directory

-- Batch merge files from parent folder
+- Batch merging files from parent folder
-- Detect file sequenses
+- Detects file sequenses

   ![Help](Help/Merger_merge.gif)

-- Batch convert files to obj
+- Batch converting files to \*.obj

   ![Help](Help/Merger_convert.gif)

+If you spot any bug, please feel free to send me an email at gammany@gmail.com

 How to Install: